 Built-in ironing boards are usually installed in a drawer or a wall cabinet by professional installers in the laundry room or in a bedroom closet.
 Kits are available for homeowners to mount boards on a closet door or into a special panel.
 This ironing board is fastened at the top, anchored only on one end and drops down from the door.
 This option is a great space-saver.
 You should consider what tools may be necessary to mount the ironing board and whether you have the technical knowledge to do it.

 If you have room for a full-size ironing board, choose the widest ironing board that you can find for easier, more effective ironing.
-A full-size ironing board is one that is at least 4 feet long and 12 to 18 inches wide.
+A full-size ironing board is one that is at least four feet long and 12 to 18 inches wide.

-A small tabletop model is useful for craft projects and quick touch-ups but not good for full-sized garments or linens.
+A small tabletop model is useful for craft projects and quick touch-ups like curled hem edges but not good for full-sized garments or linens.

 If you have a built-in ironing board, it should be set at hip level for the person who does the most ironing.
-Hip level is best if you iron standing up.
+The hip level is best if you iron standing up.

 For those who rotate between standing and sitting when ironing, a portable board is preferable because it is easier to adjust up or down.

 Older ironing boards were often made of wood.
 They were very sturdy but very heavy and not the ideal material for effective ironing.
 Look for an ironing board with a metal, mesh top that will allow steam to pass through and evaporate.

 A lightweight metal board is easier to set up and fold down for storage.
 It also enables you to move from one place to another with less effort.